| |

 Avoid overmixing and adjust flour if the dough feels wet.
 Store chilled.

-Glaze is too runny
+The glaze is too runny

 Use less milk and glaze chilled balls so it sets properly.